The 2025-2026 application opens in summer 2025 using a new system and process!

 - Undergraduate Research Scholars teams may consist of 2-5 students working with the same faculty advisor.

-- ALL team members must individually submit both parts of the application.
-Part 2 of the application must be identical for all members.
+- ALL team members must individually submit an application.
+The application must be identical for all members.
 We recommend that all team members work together to submit all parts the application.

-- During the application stage, teams must select one member as the Primary Contact.
+- Teams must select one member as the Primary Contact.
 This member will be the primary point of contact for all submissions and correspondence in the URS program.

-- Note: Faculty advisors must individually approve each team member's application.
+- Faculty advisors must individually approve each team member's application.

 Honor and Student Conduct Code Acknowledgement